How to Calculate Payroll Taxes: Everything You Need to Know

 Understanding how to calculate payroll taxes is an important part of a business.
 Payroll taxes are a type of employment tax that is required by federal law.5 min read

 Understanding how to calculate payroll taxes is an important part of running a business.
 Payroll taxes are a type of employment tax that are required by federal law.
-Types of payroll taxes include self-employment taxes and Federal Insurance Contributions (FICA) taxes.
+Types of payroll taxes include self-employment taxes and Federal Insurance Contributions Act (FICA) taxes.
 Employers are required by law to withhold FICA taxes from their employee's gross wages.

 Those who are self-employed are required to pay a self-employment tax.
 However, this can depend on the structure of your business.
-Any self-employed business owner that does not receive a regular salary is legally bound to pay self-employment taxes.
+Any self-employed business owner who does not receive a regular salary is legally bound to pay self-employment taxes.

 Other common types of employment taxes can include federal income taxes, federal unemployment taxes, local income taxes, state income taxes, and state unemployment taxes.